nischalshrestha/Unravel/README.md

   map(~ count(mtcars, .data[[.x]]))
 ```

-The UI now indicates list/vectors as a slimmer rectangle:
+The UI now visualizes list/vectors as a slimmer, wider rectangle with only its length reported on the left:

 ![](man/figures/list_example.png)